rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/Mario Kart Rev 2 - Signoff - Mario Kart Bike Wireless Sensors Subsystem.md

 r = data transmission rate in Kbps

 In the worst case, the distance equals 2.44 m (central RPi to speed sensor).
-The transmission speed of Bluetooth LE is 3 * 10¬¬8 m/s (radio waves through air).
+The transmission speed of Bluetooth LE is 3 * 10^8 m/s (radio waves through air).
 The maximum transfer unit (MTU) of BLE is 184 bits.
-Finally, the data transmission rate of the Nano 33 BLE is 270 K¬¬¬bps.
+Finally, the data transmission rate of the Nano 33 BLE is 270 Kbps.
 This gives a max transmission latency of 0.68 ms.

 **Speed Sensor Microcontroller:**